GarrettPeake/OrgChart/Scratch.md

 - Tool that uses fast model to extract key symbols
 - Enable MCP servers with MCP SDK so we can use Context7
 - Define a browser user agent that has access to Playwright MCP
-- Define a command runner agent that accepts a bash command, determines if it's safe, then runs it and summarizes the results

 - Make everything was a TODO list?
 We make the event stream full width and the agent tree full width and allow tab to toggle between them.
 Agent tree would then look like:
   Technical Product Manager - <Main task>